-Appendix B. (Continued)
+Appendix B. Highlights of Education Tax Benefits for Tax Year 2010 (Continued)

 This chart highlights some differences among the benefits discussed in this publication.
 See the text for definitions and details.
 Do not rely on this chart alone.

 Caution: You generally cannot claim more than one benefit for the same education expense.